CuriousFu/YouCompleteMe-for-windows/README.md

 - Visual Studio 2017 on windows 10 x64,
 - python 3.6

+### how to use
+- just download it to your gvim plugins foders,
+- then replace the youcomplete with it.

-I download vim 8.0 from https://bintray.com/micbou/generic/vi4
+you can download the vim 8.0 from https://bintray.com/micbou/generic/vi4